twhite96/made-mistakes-gatsby/src/posts/procreate-paintings/wendy-rose-portrait.md

 This was my first attempt at using [**Procreate**](http://procreate.si/) and decided to give it a try in between working on my [PaperFaces Project](/paperfaces/).

-Having used [FiftyThree's Paper app](http://www.fiftythree.com/) exclusively up until this point I was quickly overwhelmed by all of Procreate's features.
+Having used [FiftyThree's Paper app](http://www.fiftythree.com/) up until this point I was overwhelmed by all of Procreate's features.
 The power was certainly there, but the simplicity of picking up an iPad and stylus to start a sketch wasn't.

 Paper's sketchbook motif resonated with me more than the approach digital painting powerhouses like Procreate were pursuing.
 Learning a complex and feature rich app was not something I had the time to mess with.
 So I abandoned Procreate with the goal of returning to it a year or two...

-{% figure caption:"Time lapse video recorded within Procreate." %}
+Time lapse video recorded within Procreate.

 `youtube: https://www.youtube.com/watch?v=w2e0phIhGq8`
-{% endfigure %}

 **Tools used:**